MighTy-Weaver/mighty-weaver.github.io/_pages/miscellaneous.md

 ### Personal Hobbies

-- I'm a huge fan of FPS games including CS:GO, Call of Duty, Battlefield, etc. I also love playing sport games, such as NBA2K or FIFA, and mobile games, such as Honor of Kings.
-I ranked top 50 in CrossFire Ranking China in 2018, and I'm now a global elite player in CS:GO.
+- I am an avid fan of FPS games, such as CS:GO, Call of Duty, and Battlefield.
+Additionally, I enjoy playing sports games such as NBA2K and FIFA, as well as mobile games such as Honor of Kings.
+My passion for gaming has led me to achieve notable accomplishments, including ranking in the top 50 of CrossFire Ranking China in 2018 and currently holding the rank of global elite player in CS:GO.

 ### Personal Resume